blackneeed/qos/README.md

-# qos-rust
+# qos
-qos-rust is a rewrite of qos but in rust, and better.
+qos is a simple i686 kernel built in Rust.

 ## toolchain
 - install rustup